Capital District Beginnings | services for young children with special needs and their families

 If my child needs special services how will I find someone to provide the service(s)?

-In the Early Intervention Program a service coordinator will be assigned to you and your child, and she will help you find the service(s) you need.
 In CPSE, you work with your local school district chairperson and as a part of the CPSE team to fulfill your child’s IEP.

 Where will the services be provided?